gmontamat/poor-mans-transformers/README.md

 flexible and feature-rich framework since we have PyTorch, TensorFlow Keras, and [Google Trax](https://github.com/google/trax) for that.

+I implemented the basic objects: `layers.Layer` and `layers.TrainableParameter` along with the `Dense` and `Dropout` layers.

 ### Embeddings

-My first goal is to have an `Embedding` layer implemented.
-Even try to train a Continuous bag-of-words (CBOW) model and try to replicate [word2vec]().
+My next goal is to have an `Embedding` layer implemented.
+Even try to train a Continuous Bag of Words (CBOW) model and try to replicate [word2vec]().